-how to reviseWatch
+how to reviseWatch this thread

 The first step is to plan for revision.
 This includes making a revision list of all your topics with the help of your specification.
 Then use folders to put these sheets in subject folders.